 Check that you have found a unique company name for your sole proprietorship

 To start your sole proprietorship in Denmark, first and foremost, you must choose a unique name for the business.

 You can use this website below to search for existing business names already in use:

 Ensuring your business name is unique before you start your application is important; otherwise, your application to register the sole proprietorship will be rejected, and you’ll need to start all over again.

 You need a business address for your sole prietorship

 Secondly, you will need a company address to start your sole proprietorship.

-Many clients use their private address in the beginning since they often start from home without an outside office.
+Many clients use their private addresses in the beginning since they often start from home without an outside office.